Combinators

 created in add-runtime.
 These scripts run in the same

-so any shell variables defined there will be in
+scope as add-runtime so any shell variables defined there will be in

 scope.